btshow/RNN_text_generator_from_scratch/README.md

 A script that trains a RNN based text generator on hundreds of dinosaur names.
 The trained model can be used to generate new made-up dinosaur names.
+The script has detailed inline comments on the different functions representing RNN components used.